 Weight and packability are important considerations in a good daypack, but you also need to figure out what features are important to you.
 Because they need to pack down into your main luggage, most daypacks don’t have any structure, or a lot of compartments.

 Sometimes, you might get around the lack of structure by adding a panel organizer such as the Grid-it tech panel which can help give a bag some structure, or you could add a jacket or sweater to act as ballast.
 Maybe your hotel or AirBnB doesn’t have a safe where you can leave your valuables, and you need to carry around your tablet or laptop, so you might need something with a sleeve or pouch.
-Regardless of what you want to carry on a day-to-day, you want a pack that can easily handle all your daypack must-haves.
+Regardless of what you want to carry on a day-to-day, you want a pack that can easily be stored inside your primary bag or luggage, but still has the features you’d find in a regular backpack.

 If you want something as small as possible and as light as possible, this is what you want.
 This is your prototypical day pack – it’s ultralight, and made of ultra-thin rip stop nylon.
 But what we love about the Osprey Ultralight Stuff Sack is that it keeps things as simple as possible, while still adding some nice touches.
 There’s a simple logo on the face of the pack, and some branding on the strap, but otherwise, it doesn’t draw too much attention to itself.